 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Google is keeping in mind that supporting the format is only the beginning.
 They are, in fact, stepping up to make compatible cameras.
 Several manufacturers under the Daydream team are working from the ground up to make cameras for VR180.
 These cameras are to suffice in great-looking creations of VR videos and capture highlights of life in VR.

-The cameras can be conveniently used as point and shoot cameras at affordable price ranges.
-Videos and livestreams can be easy to upload on YouTube.
-Lenovo, LG, and YI are first of the manufacturers to come up with these cameras in the markets this winter.
+The cameras can be conveniently used as point-and-shoot cameras at affordable price ranges.
+Videos and live streams can be easy to upload on YouTube.
+Lenovo, LG, and YI are the first of manufacturers to come up with these cameras in the markets this winter.
 Google is opening up a VR180 certification program for other manufacturers, where Z CAM is to be one of their first partners.

 VR180 provides the opportunity for all to make VR memories easily.
-Google has only begun starting on scratching the surface of what can be further possible, while keeping an eye out to see the newly made videos.
+Google has only begun starting on scratching the surface of what can be further possible while keeping an eye out to see the newly made videos.